DeSantis touts record at Liberty after signing 6-week abortion law

 People are also reading…

-"He flew all the way back to Florida and last night, after the legislature there in Florida passed a bill, he signed the heartbeat protection act," Falwell said, drawing cheers from the convocation crowd at the Vines Center.
+"He flew all the way back to Florida and last night, after the legislature there in Florida passed a bill, he signed the heartbeat protection act," said Falwell, drawing cheers from the convocation crowd at the Vines Center.

 Liberty, a Lynchburg-based Christian school founded by the Rev. Jerry Falwell Sr., is a traditional stop for GOP presidential hopefuls.
 Liberty is state's largest college, boasting 130,000 students, with about 115,000 of them fully online.